meshplay/meshplay/CONTRIBUTING.md

 We are using ES-Lint to maintain code quality & consistency in our UI Code.
 To make sure your PR passes all the UI & ES-Lint Tests, please see below :

-- Remember to run `make ui-lint` & `make ui-provider-lint` if you are making changes in Meshery-UI & Provider-UI respectively.
+- Remember to run `make ui-lint` & `make ui-provider-lint` if you are making changes in Meshplay-UI & Provider-UI respectively.
 - The above commands will only fix some basic indenting rules.
 You will have to manually check your code to ensure there are no duplications, un-used variables or un-declared constants.
 - We will soon be adding Pre-Commit Hooks to make sure you get to know your errors before you commit the code.
-- In case you are unable to fix your lint errors, ping us on our [Slack](https://slack.meshery.io).
+- In case you are unable to fix your lint errors, ping us on our [Slack](https://slack.meshplay.io).

-# Using Sistent in Meshery UI
+# Using Sistent in Meshplay UI

 ## Overview

-Meshery UI utilizes three component libraries:
+Meshplay UI utilizes three component libraries:

 1. Material-UI (MUI) v4
 2. Material-UI (MUI) v5
 3. Sistent

 While MUI v4 and v5 are being phased out, Sistent is now the preferred component library.
-Sistent internally uses MUI v5, and Meshery UI globally still relies on MUI v4.
+Sistent internally uses MUI v5, and Meshplay UI globally still relies on MUI v4.
 This can lead to conflicts between themes when Sistent components are used directly.

 ## The `UseSistent` Wrapper